mitre/pickled-canary/README.md

    the cloned copy of this repository and complete the wizard ensuring that your proper Ghidra installation is selected, and click `Finish`
 1. Perform a debug launch of this project choosing to ignore errors in the project.
-These errors will go away as the project is built.
+These errors *should* go away as the project is built.
+   > NOTE: The *should* in the previous sentence does not appear to happen with
+   > Ghidra 11.1+.
+We are actively working on resolving this issue.
+For now,
+   > it's possible to edit the files, do a command line `gradle buildExtension`,
+   > and install the built extension to test.

 # Rust Search Tool